brianglass/anastasis/files/tues1mc.md

 After the 2nd reading other Kathismata.
 The soldiers watching.

-Hasten to open to me your fatherly embrace; like the Wastrel I have squandered my whole life, turning from your pity, O Saviour, to wealth which cannot be spent; do not now despise my beggared heart; for to you, Lord, with compunction I cry, Â‘I have sinned against you, save me!Â’
+Hasten to open to me your fatherly embrace; like the Wastrel I have squandered my whole life, turning from your pity, O Saviour, to wealth which cannot be spent; do not now despise my beggared heart; for to you, Lord, with compunction I cry, ‘I have sinned against you, save me!’

 ****